 But here's the funny part: Local tour guides often say it looks like a fire hose nozzle, perhaps because of Coit's well-known love of firefighters.
 In fact, its shape could be said to resemble any other cylindrical of phallic-shaped object.
 Use your imagination, and you can make up all kinds of fun things to say about it.

-What You Need to Know About Coit Tower
+What to Know About Coit Tower

 Allow a half hour to walk around and enjoy the scenery, and one to two hours if you go up in the elevator or take the City Guides tour.